Navigating Today's Real Estate Market In San Francisco & Marin

-Why use Angelo's team at McGuire Real Estate to represent you in your next home purchase?
+Why use Angelo's team at Paragon Real Estate Group to represent you in your next home purchase?

 - Experienced: Offering over 16 years San Francisco and Marin Real Estate experience

-- Connected: Full time agent emerced in the local real estate community with knowledge of off-market homes and CleanOffer portal for buyers
+- Connected: Full time agent immersed in the local real estate community with knowledge of off-market homes and CleanOffer portal for buyers

 - Service with Results: Step-by-step assistance, helping you purchase property for the lowest possible price and under the best terms

 - Knowledgeable: Expert area knowledge - native San Franciscan and current Marin resident